native-api/pyenv/README.md

 uninstall from the system.

-1. To **disable** pyenv managing your Python versions, simply remove the `pyenv init` line from your shell startup configuration.
-This will remove pyenv shims directory from PATH, and future invocations like `python` will execute the system Python version, as before pyenv.
+1. To **disable** pyenv managing your Python versions, simply remove the `pyenv init` invocations from your shell startup configuration.
+This will remove pyenv shims directory from `PATH`, and future invocations like `python` will execute the system Python version, as it was before pyenv.

   `pyenv` will still be accessible on the command line, but your Python apps won't be affected by version switching.